Category Archives: Grow

 Three things that dramatically improve the probability that two organizations will be successful as partners in an alliance or acquisition:

 • Mutual Clarity: It must be clear to people, particularly the leaders, in each organization why they have decided to work together (see: Mastering the Merger).
 The rationale must be written down and shared with others in both organizations each from their own perspective AND from the perspective of the other.
-For example, people in Organization A must be able to say why it makes sense for Organization B to have entered into the relationship as well as why it makes sense for their own organization to do the same.
+For example, people in Organization A must be able to say why it makes sense for Organization B to have entered into the relationship as well as why it makes sense for their own organization to do the same … and vice versa.

 • High Stakes: There must be a lot at stake for both parties.
 This means there must be a lot to win if the goals are met and a lot to lose if they are not.